-Employee influencers Bookmark has been added
+Employee influencers has been saved

 Involving the individual in the fight to prevent corporate fraud

 Organizations are not the only ones to feel the impact of fraud.
 Employees too tend to face social stigma and uncertain prospects in the job market due to their association with tainted companies.
 To manage this situation better, there is need for employee influence, wherein employees play an active role in combatting unethical behavior in order to safeguard their jobs and build organizational (and, through that, their own professional) reputation.

 A global survey report has indicated that one out of every five employees is an ‘employee influencer’ who is deeply engaged with his/her employer(s).
 These employees defended their employers from criticism and acted as active advocates both online and offline.
 Such influential employees can also help cultivate a positive and ethical work environment within organizations.

 To identify and cultivate employee influencers, organizations can consider the following measures:

 • Creating a culture of 360 degree feedback where employees are encouraged to give feedback on their respective managers’ actions, specifically any suspected unethical behavior or concerns around transparency.

 • Conducting employee surveys to understand the sentiments around ethical behavior, which can reveal several findings that can provide the grounds for developing action plans.
 They can also reveal candidates with a strong ethical quotient who may be considered for being employee activists.

 • Rewarding ethical behavior: While this may sound counter-productive, in today’s business environment it is imperative that organizations ‘see’ and ‘read’ about positive role models.
 This also gives the organization a chance to demonstrate its commitment to ethical values and employee activism.